-Turn switch (below panel) to ON position.
-If burner does not light on first try, the system will lockout, the LED light stays on.
-Once the red light goes out this means the hot water heater has lit.
-If lock out occurs before main burner lights and red light appears, turn switch to OFF, wait 5 seconds then turn the switch to ON position.
+Turn switch (below panel) to the ON position.
+If the burner does not light on the first try, the system will lockout, the LED light stays on.
+Once the red light goes out the water heater has lit.
+If lockout occurs before the main burner lights and the red light appears, turn the switch to OFF, wait 5 seconds then turn the switch to ON position.
 This will restart the ignition cycle.

-The first start-up of the heater may require several ignition cycles before all air is purged from the gas lines.
+The first start-up of the heater may require several ignition cycles before all of the air is purged from the gas lines.